Slovak citizenship for a child born abroad

 -

-parents’ birth certificates.
+the parents’ birth certificates

-I came across your website and I am interested in obtaining assistance regarding the acquisition of a Slovak passport for my daughter.
-I am a Slovak citizen who has been living abroad for more than 24 years.
-My husband is a citizen of the United Kingdom.
+Hello, I came across your website and would be interested in assistance regarding obtaining a Slovak passport for my daughter.
+I am a Slovak citizen who has lived abroad for more than 24 years.
+My husband is a citizen of Great Britain.
 My daughter is 22 years old and has never lived in Slovakia.
-She also holds British citizenship.
+She also has British citizenship.
+My question is whether she is entitled to obtain a Slovak passport, and if so, what documents and procedures are required.
+Thank you for your help.

 Procedure for obtaining a Slovak passport: